|

 or Teoma?
 It seems to be a pretty good way of inducing brand

 switching, but not to the immediate benefit of HotBot.
+I'm sure that HotBot has pleased many

 in the search engine and online marketing community (even